wistia/wistia-open-docs/_posts/data-api.md

 Before delving into the specifics of using the API, there are some general concepts that you should be aware of:

-#### Generate an API Key
+#### Generate an API Password

-Wistia API access is available for *paid plans* and *trials* only at this time.
+Generate an API password for your account from the *API* area in your Account Dashboard.

-Generate an API key from the *API* option on the Account Dashboard.
+**Note:** The user name is always "api".

-The user name is always "api".
+{% post_image hashed_id: '655da9c9b7addebc9d935a02a987d9332bd5f3c1', class: 'center' %}

 #### Authentication